 Factors That Cause Overbilling

-Several factors contribute to overbilling in healthcare and physical therapy:
+Several factors contribute to overbilling in healthcare and physical therapy billing:

-1. Lack of Understanding: Physical therapists may need to fully understand the complexities of medical billing for physical therapy, leading to errors.
+- Lack of Understanding: One of the mistakes is that physical therapists may not fully understand the intricacies of medical billing for physical therapy.

 How to Prevent Overbilling?